StevenTammen/bibledocs.org/content/shorter-topical-studies/some-christians-will-achieve-greater-eternal-rewards-than-others/introduction-to-the-idea-that-some-christians-will-receive-greater-eternal-rewards-than-others/index.md

 - Maybe because people are familiar with the correct teaching that salvation comes by grace through faith and not by works, they think eternal rewards must work in exactly the same way.
 - Maybe they want everyone to be rewarded the same because if we are instead rewarded according to service they will not do very well!

-Whatever the reasons, this idea of different levels of eternal reward for different levels of service seems to be hard for many people to accept.
+Whatever the reasons, this idea of different levels of eternal reward for different levels of merit-based service seems to be hard for many people to accept.
 The goal of this short study is to briefly put forward some of the scriptural evidence for the concept.

 <!-- --- -->